imSaiPavan27/hospitality-analysis/README.md

 The revenue columns provided in the data set are:

-revenue_generated is the column that contains the amount of money generated by hotels from a customer.
+**revenue_generated**is the column that contains the amount of money generated by hotels from a customer.
 (Like cancellation money, no show etc)

-revenue_realized: This column represents the final amount of money that goes to the hotel based on booking status.
+**revenue_realized**: This column represents the final amount of money that goes to the hotel based on booking status.
 If the booking status is cancelled, then 40% of the revenue generated is deducted and the remaining is refunded to the customer.
 If the booking status is Checked Out/No Show, then the full revenue generated will go to hotels.

-Key Measure Revenue generated using this DAX formula:
+**Key Measure Revenue generated using this DAX formula:**
 Revenue = SUM(fact_bookings[revenue_realized])

 Rest all the data was clean and not many changes were required to do.